 In the following sections, you will understand what goes into making an impactful case study presentation.
 Using this information, you will find it easy to convince your audience about your solutions, using a well-structured argument.

 A case study is your concise and well-reasoned argument, that talks about the why, how, where, and who, that convinces the audience for your research.
-Think of it as a solution, to a well-defined question asked to you.
+Think of it as a solution, to a well-defined question asked of you.
 Should the company expand in this market?
 Should we launch this product?
 What is the reason for our reduced sales?
 Why are you the best person for the client’s project offering?
 All these questions are backed by immaculate case study presentations.

-This begs the question, when should one do a case study analysis.
+This begs the question, when should one do a case study analysis?
 Some of the scenarios where case studies become necessary are –

 - Convincing clients of the benefits of your services and capabilities.